MadaHaz/SleepingServerStopperMod-Forge/README.md

 I'm basing my mod off of another port which has been archived, [EmptyServerStopper](https://github.com/GHYAKIMA/emptyserverstopper-mod) by [GHYAKIMA](https://github.com/GHYAKIMA).
 I couldn't properly fork their project, they had some dual development setup for both Fabric and Forge, couldn't make any sense of it, so I decided to remake it myself and add some features.

 ## 🛠 TODO
-- ~~Add config file.~~ DONE
+- ~~Add config file.~~ **DONE**
-- Support more Forge versions.
-- Clean up files in repo (Organise folders into versions?)
+- ~~Clean up files in repo (Organise folders into versions?)~~ **DONE**
+- Update 1.19 to v3.0.0
+- Finish 1.12.2 port.

 ## ⚠ NOTE ⚠
 An issue came up where versions before 1.20.1 aren't working, most likely because the mod was coded using Forge 47.2.0.
-I will attempt to remake the mod for any other version that is requested (Just open up an issue) since the mod really isn't that hard to make, but I can't exactly upload it onto github since the files would clash (may upload later).
+I will attempt to remake the mod for any other version that is requested (Just open up an issue) since the mod really isn't that hard to make.

 ## 📄 Versions
 - **v3.0.0-1.20.1**